beyond-all-reason/teiserver/documents/tachyon/system.md

 **`lobby:<LOBBY_ID>`**
 Subscribes you to lobby updates for a given lobby without joining it.
 Does not subscribe you to the lobby chat and if you join then leave a lobby you will need to resubscribe to it.

+**`friends`**
+Subscribes you to information about each of your friends at the time of calling.
+If you add/remove a friend this will not updated an you will need to watch/unwatch using `friend:<USERID>`

 ### c.system.unwatch
 Unsubscribes you to the lobby updates for that particular lobby.
 Note if you are a member of a lobby it is inadvisable to call this for that lobby.